dateng2016/notes/voice_agent.md

 -   Get rid of the menu link in the takeout section
 -   Hide the 3 sections -> dine-in takeout delivery

 ## TODO 8.27

 -   Get the business name in the close message.
 Ask GPT.
 "Unfortunately, we are closed..."
 Make sure it says "Thank you for calling xyz"

 ## TODO 8.30

-- Give the current local time and opening status
 -   Call around to see how the first message looks like

-- Attach recording url for inbound sales agent
+    -   Domino -> "Hello, and thank you for calling {{businessName}}, I'm Eva, your friendly artificial intelligence agent.
+This call is being recorded for quality and training purposes.
+How may I assist you today?"
+    -   Papa John's -> (this one simply says papa johns on xxx street)
+    -   Chickfila ->
+    -   pizzahut ->

 -   Transfer message -> Let me connect you with someone who can help you with this
 -   limit the length of the conversation and try to offer to talk to sales.
 Try to limit the conversation.
 After 2 or 3 questions.
 (This is not working so well.
 Need to see if it can be tweaked further)
+-   takeout and delivery goes to link sending.
+-   Ask upfront for the inbound sales agent if they need support help.